 Who is Running Wings of Love Bird Haven?

 Wings of Love Bird Haven has board members that work together to make the decisions of how the Haven should be organized.
 On a day-to-day basis, however, the Executive director, director-in-training, 1 part-time staff member, and a few volunteers take care of the routine needs of the birds at the Haven.

 Why are there Adoption fees?

 Having a rescue means veterinarian care, supply costs, utility bills, and food costs just to name a few things.
-As well, we are currently just in the beginning stages of trying to develop our newly purchased 10 acre property so that it can accommodate the endless number of birds that need our help.
+As well, we are currently just in the beginning stages of trying to develop our newly purchased 10-acre property so that it can accommodate the endless number of birds that need our help.
 While we are always attempting to do fundraisers and apply for grants, this still isn't enough.
-Birds require medical attention just as other animals.
+Birds require medical attention just like other animals.
 We at the Haven choose to use an Avian Certified Veterinarian in most situations.
-All of these expenses add up greatly, and the adoption fees help to provide these needs.
+All of these expenses add up greatly, and the adoption fees help to provide for these needs.